 The policy development process has been designed so that several sources of input can be given to the board regarding review and development of its policies.
 By law, each board policy must be reviewed at least once every five years.
-Suggestion shared to consider: Do we request legal review of all recommended changes and/or select changes prior to first/second readings?

 A policy committee made up of board members, the superintendent, and key administrators will be used to review board policies and make recommendations to the board.
 The policy committee will meet regularly during the school year to review the policies.
 It will be the duty of this committee to review the policies for accuracy, content, appropriateness, timelines, and necessity.
-In order to accomplish this, each member of the committee will review current board policies and recommendations for changes that have been communicated to the district by the lowa Association of School Boards (IASB) along with state and federal requirements and changes.
+In order to accomplish this, each member of the committee will review current board policies and recommendations for changes that have been communicated to the district by the lowa Association of School Boards (IASB), along with state and federal requirements and changes.